John 1.15, 19-28.

 - The Prophet.

 Back then, same as now, people figured the End was coming, and might actually be upon us.
-And since John was getting a lot of attention, the Pharisees wanted to know whether John considered himself one of these End Times guys.
-They might’ve had their doubts.
-But John immediately silenced those doubts by saying nope, he’s none of those guys.
-He’s just a voice in the wilderness, like Isaiah described, telling people to get ready ’cause the Master is coming.
+And since John was getting a lot of attention, Pharisees wanted to know whether John considered himself any of these End Times guys.
+They likely had their doubts.
+But John silenced those doubts by quickly saying nope, he’s none of those guys.
+He’s just a voice in the wilderness, like Isaiah described, telling people to get ready ’cause the Lord is coming.

 And no, this “voice in the wilderness” is not a specific prophecy about John the baptist.
 It’s just a verse John borrowed to describe what he was up to.
 Because anybody who speaks up for God in a lawless, fruitless, godless culture is a voice in the wilderness.
 Any Christian can be such a voice.
 Many Christians have been.